Win Percy

+Winston Walter Frederick Lawrence Percy (born 28 September 1943) is a British former motor racing driver.
+Percy was British Touring Car Champion three times.

 Early years

-Percy found his way into motor sport through his first employment as a motor mechanic at his local garage.
+Percy was born on 28 September 1943 in Tolpuddle, England, he trained as a motor mechanic.
+He found his way into motor sport through his first employment as a motor mechanic at his local garage.
 His first race was in 1964, in a local time-trial event driving his own road-going Ford Anglia 1200.
 He won, beating drivers of far more powerful cars in the process.

-While he initially pursued competitive driving as a hobby, his innate talent quickly resulted in many high-placed finishes in national-level races, including taking all three victories in the 1973 televised rallycross races at Cadwell Park.
+While he initially pursued competitive driving as a hobby, Percy's innate talent quickly resulted in many high-placed finishes in national-level races, including taking all three victories in the 1973 televised rallycross races at Cadwell Park.
 On the back of these results he turned professional in 1974, driving Spike Andersons Samuri Datsun 240Z in the British Modified Sports Car Championship.
 Once again, he won.

 British Touring Car Championship

 The following year saw Percy enter the British Touring Car Championship for the first time, a race series that he would come to dominate in the years ahead.
 His first race in the BTCC would also be the first time he encountered Tom Walkinshaw, after Percy won his class driving a Toyota, and also attacked Walkinshaw's Ford Escort in the class above.
 In 1983, Percy won the Willhire 24 Hour in a Porsche 928S.

-He stuck with Toyota for the next four years, until Walkinshaw offered Percy a drive in his Tom Walkinshaw Racing-run Mazda RX-7 for the 1980 season.
+Percy stuck with Toyota for the next four years, until Walkinshaw offered him a drive in his Tom Walkinshaw Racing-run Mazda RX-7 for the 1980 season.
 Percy won the 1980 Championship for TWR, and then went on to repeat the feat in the following year.
 Owing to a misunderstanding of Walkinshaw's off-beat sense of humour, Percy agreed to move back to Toyota for 1982.
-He once again won the BTCC crown for the 1982 season in the Toyota Corolla.
+He once again won the BTCC crown for the 1982 season in a Toyota Corolla.